My husband and I both love camping, so it’s not surprising that our kids do too. We go camping as often as our schedules allow.

 Of course, you could camp for free in your own yard, but that’s not what I’m talking about.
 What I am talking about is often called dispersed camping, primitive camping or backcountry camping.
 Dispersed camping means camping outside of designated campgrounds on public land.
 Undeveloped land under the administration of the Bureau of Land Management (BLM) is available to the public for camping and recreation.
 Dispersed camping is also free and legal in national forests, national grasslands, many state forest areas and other similar public wilderness land.

 Lots of state and national parks are tucked away in state and national forests.
-Instead of paying $25 per night to camp in the park itself, leave the park and find your own spot in the forest for free.
-This is what we did when we went to Yosemite a couple years ago.
-We found a beautiful, piece of forest about ten miles outside of the park boundaries, off a fire access road, where didn’t see or hear another soul the entire time.
-Besides being free, it also felt safer since we didn’t have trash cans and a history of careless campers to attract bears.
+Instead of paying $35+ per night to camp in the park itself, leave the park and find your own spot in the forest for free.
+This is what we do every time we go to Yosemite.
+We find a beautiful, piece of forest about ten miles outside of the park boundaries, off a fire access road, where can’t see or hear another soul the entire time.
+Besides being free, it also feels safer since we don’t have trash cans and a history of careless campers to attract bears.

 Each area will have its own rules, but generally the regulations are all pretty similar.
 You must be a certain distance off of a paved road (100 feet to 1/4 mile).
 You must camp at least 100-200 feet away from any water source.
 You can’t stay longer than 14 days within a 30-day period.